Statement of Purpose

 a) To establish an internationally recognized academic center at Boston University that will attract talented young investigators for training in the experimental techniques and mathematical theories of systems neuroscience.

 b) To foster collaborative research.
-The center will foster collaborations from different fields of research to make experimental and conceptual breakthroughs in our understanding of the function of brain circuits, including analysis of neural phenomena in experiments at the system level and testing of computational theories of neural function.
-This will include fostering collaborations between researchers in the College of Arts & Sciences, the College of Engineering, the College of Health & Rehabilitation Sciences: Sargent College, the School of Medicine, and others, as appropriate.
-The center will be synergistic and will work collaboratively with other centers at Boston University including the Photonics Center, the Center for Computational Science, the Center for Memory & Brain, the Center for Computational Neuroscience & Neural Technology, and the Cognitive Rhythms Collaborative.
+The center fosters collaborations from different fields of research to make experimental and conceptual breakthroughs in our understanding of the function of brain circuits, including analysis of neural phenomena in experiments at the system level and testing of computational theories of neural function.
+This includes fostering collaborations between researchers in the College of Arts & Sciences, the College of Engineering, the College of Health & Rehabilitation Sciences: Sargent College, the School of Medicine, and others, as appropriate.
+The Center is synergistic and works collaboratively with other centers at Boston University including the Photonics Center, the Center for Computational Science, the Center for Memory & Brain, the Center for Computational Neuroscience & Neural Technology, and the Cognitive Rhythms Collaborative.

 d) To generate and provide access to technical innovations appropriate for enhancing understanding of neural systems.
 The recent federal Brain Research through Advancing Innovative Neurotechnologies (BRAIN) Initiative has highlighted the need for the generation of novel techniques for studying the brain.
-These techniques will include techniques for large-scale network recording capabilities, to observe the selective activity of individual neurons within large populations using voltage recording or calcium imaging.
-Techniques will also include elucidating the role of populations of neurons using circuit manipulations such as optogenetic interventions that increase or decrease neural activity in identified populations during behavior.
+Advances should be made in large-scale network recording capabilities to observe selective activity of individual neurons within large populations, as well as targeted circuit manipulations.
+The Center for Systems Neuroscience incorporates research on voltage recording, calcium imaging, and optogenetic manipulation techniques.

 e) To link neural mechanisms to human behavior.
-The Center for Systems Neuroscience will foster collaborative research linking human behavior to neural mechanisms by improving access to imaging techniques through a new Center for Cognitive Neuroimaging.
-Work in the center will enhance understanding of the large-scale macroscopic activity within human brain structures associated with cognitive functions such as memory, spatial navigation, attention and perception, and speech and language, using state-of-the-art functional magnetic resonance imaging techniques.
+The Center for Systems Neuroscience fosters collaborative research linking human behavior to neural mechanisms by improving access to imaging techniques through the Center for Cognitive Neuroimaging.
+Work in the center enhances understanding of the large-scale macroscopic activity within human brain structures associated with cognitive functions such as memory, spatial navigation, attention and perception, and speech and language, using state-of-the-art functional magnetic resonance imaging techniques.